Income and assets tests for Parenting Payment

 Partner gets a pension

-Your combined income must be less than $200 per fortnight to get the maximum payment.
+Your combined income must be less than $200 per fortnight for you to get the maximum payment.

 Your combined income reduces your payment by 25 cents for each dollar between $200 and $500, and by 30 cents for each dollar above $500 per fortnight.